jct94/onion-scraper/README.md

 * [Python](https://www.python.org/) - Python programming language.
 * [Tor](https://www.torproject.org/) - If you don't know about Tor then you probably shouldn't be here :)
 * [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) - Beautiful Soup is a Python library for pulling data out of HTML and XML files.

-## Contributing

-If you have new ideas which is worth implementing, mention those by starting a new issue with the title [FEATURE_REQUEST].
-If the idea is worth implementing, congratz you are now a contributor.

-## Versioning

-Version 1.something Mehh...

-## Authors

-* **Shivam Kapoor** - An avid learner who likes to know every tiny detail in working of real life systems.
-Real enthusiast of cyber security and underlying networking concepts.
-(Email - kapoor.shivam88@gmail.com)

-## License

-Too lazy to decide on a License. zZzZ